linode/apl-docs/docs/for-ops/console/settings/dns.md

 The DNS provider used to manage the domain(s).

-The followingDNS providers are supported in Otomi:
+The followingDNS providers are supported in APL:

-- AWS
+- AWS Route53
 - Azure (Public zones)
 - Azure Private DNS
 - CloudFlare